-Mental Health Connect uses a Mental Health Navigator and Certified Peer Specialist to assist individuals and families in obtaining mental health treatment, resources, support, and education.
+Mental Health Connect uses Mental Health Navigators to assist individuals and families in obtaining mental health treatment, resources, support, and education.
 We are here to help you open the door to resources and knowledge that can ease the pain, frustration, and confusion of mental illness.
 For more information visit mhconnect.org.

 Healing Touch is a relaxing, nurturing energy therapy which can effect positive change in people’s health and well-being.
 It is a complementary therapy and works well with Western medicine.
 The practitioner uses gentle touch either on or off the body to assist in restoring harmony and balance in the physical, mental, emotional and spiritual aspects of the self.

 Thursdays | 10:00 am-3:00 pm

 The Gathering provides a day of stimulating activities to engage the minds and bodies of those experiencing early to mid-stage memory loss while their caregivers have a day of respite.
 The Gathering meets the first four Thursdays of each month and is staffed by a group of specially trained volunteers.
 Nutritious lunches are served by volunteers.
 The Gathering is a program offered

 For more information about The Gathering, contact Bethlehem Twin Cities Social